 As the name implies, enrollment in a hardship-based repayment plan requires you to prove you have financial hardship.
 This means your Adjusted Gross Income (AGI) must be at a certain level compared to the Federal Poverty Line (FPL) for your state for your family size.
 In general, your AGI must be 150% or less of your state’s FPL.

 For example, let’s say the FPL in your state is $20,000 for a family of two.
 You are a patrol officer with one child in your household, you must make $30,000 or less to qualify.
 Bear in mind that eligibility relies on AGI.
 The same kinds of claims that reduce your liability on your tax returns can help you qualify for the right federal repayment plan.
 In this example, qualified childcare deductions would reduce your AGI.
 So, you might make more than $30,000 and still qualify.

 Public Service Loan Forgiveness, like any federal program, is subject to change by Congress or the current administration.
-PSLF specifically falls under the Department of Eduction.
+PSLF specifically falls under the Department of Education.
 This means that the DOE, under the direction of Betsy DeVos, could decide to alter or cancel PSLF.
 They could also change the federal repayment plan system, which directly ties into the PSLF program.

 In the first year of the Trump presidency, the Department of Education began to restrict the number of employment positions that qualify for PSLF.
 Even if you’ve maintained ongoing Employment Certification, you may want to recertify now, even if you haven’t changed jobs since your last certification.
 This will help ensure you still qualify.